Stock market, Europe in cautious rise in the wake of Wall Street and Asia. Eyes on ECB minutes - Breaking Latest News

 Tokyo closes positive, reassured by US inflation

-Positive session for the Tokyo Stock Exchange, buoyed by the data on inflation in the United States, which fell sharply, which suggests a slowdown in the monetary tightening underway by the Fed.
-The Nikkei index of 225 leading stocks closes up by 1 .5% to 32,419.33 points.
+Positive session for Tokyo Stock Exchange buoyed by sharply declining inflation figures in the United States, suggesting a slowdown in the Fed’s ongoing monetary tightening.
+The Nikkei index of 225 leading stocks closed up 1.5% at 32,419.33 points.
 Among the shares, SoftBank rose after the indiscretion of the Financial Times according to which the US semiconductor giant, Nvidia, is in talks to become the reference shareholder of Arm, the British microprocessor specialist currently owned by SoftBank, and which should return introduced on the stock exchange in a few months.
 Nvidia originally intended to buy Arm, but this mega acquisition fell apart in early 2022 due to excessive regulatory hurdles.
 Other tech giants like Intel would also be in the running to take shares of Arm.

 Dollar continues weak, oil moved little, gas falls